-In an effort to ascertain a carrier screening panel design which is consistent with existing carrier screening recommendations published by ACOG (2017b) and ACMG (2021), Johansen Tabor et al. (2022) conducted a study of the carrier screening results of 460,608 individuals who had been tested using an NGS panel that screened for up to 176 conditions.
+In an effort to ascertain a carrier screening panel design which is consistent with existing carrier screening recommendations published by the American College of Obstetricians and Gynecologists (ACOG) (2017b) and the American College of Medical Genetics and Genomics (ACMG) (2021), Johansen Taber et al. (2022, included in the 2024 Hayes report) conducted a study of the carrier screening results of 460,608 individuals who had been tested using an NGS panel that screened for up to 176 conditions.
 Individuals with family or personal history of disease or reported consanguinity were excluded, and 11 races/ethnicities were represented.
-Forty conditions had carrier frequencies of ≥ 1 in 100 and 75 conditions had carrier frequencies of ≥ 1 in 200.
+Forty conditions had carrier frequencies of ≥ 1 in 100 and 75 conditions had carrier frequencies of \geq 1 in 200.
 A well-defined phenotype was present for 175 of the conditions and at least one severity criterion and onset early in life were met for 165 conditions.
-Overall, 37 conditions met conservative thresholds (including carrier frequency of $\geq 1$ in 100) and 74 conditions met more liberal thresholds (including carrier frequency of $\geq 1$ in 200).
-In a panel which tests for 37 conditions, all 7 conditions currently recommended by both ACOG and ACMG for screening in at least one race/ethnicity would be included: this panel would detect 63% of carriers and 84.6% of at-risk couples (ARCs) (as compared to a 176-condition panel).
+Overall, 37 conditions met conservative thresholds (including carrier frequency of \geq 1 in 100) and 74 conditions met more liberal thresholds (including carrier frequency of \geq 1 in 200).
+In a panel which tests for 37 conditions, all 7 conditions currently recommended by both ACOG and ACMG for screening in at least one race/ethnicity would be included; this panel would detect 63% of carriers and 84.6% of at-risk couples (ARCs) (as compared to a 176-condition panel).
 In a more liberal panel, testing for 74 conditions, 81.4% of carriers and 96.6% of ARCs would be detected.
 The authors concluded that panels including screening for either the 37 conditions based on the conservative threshold or the 74 conditions based on the more liberal threshold would both be consistent with established guidelines.
 Noted limitations include the possibility that conditions beyond what was included in this study may meet ACOG or ACMG guideline criteria.
 In addition, although the researchers took steps to ensure accuracy of carrier frequency data, there is potential for over- or under-estimation.
 The development of transparent and consistent panel design which aligns with evidence-based guidelines is recommended.